 Stuffed animals make me happy.
-They live on my desk at home and in the Sew4Home studio, so I can glance over at them when I’m having a bad day or when someone has shot down another one of my ‘spectacular’ ideas.
+They live on my desk at home and in the S4H studios, so I can glance over at them when I’m having a bad day or when someone has shot down another one of my ‘spectacular’ ideas.
 There they sit.
 Always calm, always smiling.
 Funny Bunny is a super sweet softie who combines nubby cotton chenille with smooth, retro-inspired cotton for a soft vintage look.

 Funny Bunny has button eyes and his little head is sewn on by hand, so he’s not the right choice for babies or young toddlers who are still rough on their toys.
 He’d make a great friend for older toddlers and children, as well as any young-at-heart adults you know… like me.

-Funny Bunny is one-of-a-kind.
+Like his brothers in the Sweet Softies trio, Eggy Pop and Cuddly Cat, Funny Bunny is one-of-a-kind.
 The supply list below gives you the elements we used, but the fabric combos are endless.
 This is a more advanced project with quite a few pattern pieces.
 We’ve included extra photos and step-by-step notes to make everything as easy as possible.
 We know you can do it!

 Make one or a basketful; bunnies like to multiply.

 - Sewing Machine and standard presser foot

 Fabric and Other Supplies